 If your child is experiencing a severe allergic reaction – whether you gave him epinephrine or not – you should call 911.
 This is because your child has experienced a significant allergic reaction, not because of the epinephrine.
 This drug works well, but wears off quickly.
 Your child should be evaluated by medical personnel.

-If a reaction is getting worse, your child may be given other medicines such as:
+If a reaction is getting worse, your child may need other medicines such as:

 The majority of children with an egg allergy are able to tolerate cooked eggs as part of another food, such as cake (about two eggs per cake, heated at 350 degrees and cooked for 30 minutes).
 These same children typically would not tolerate a lightly heated egg, such as scrambled eggs or as part of French toast.